 With small dpn and a yellow yarn, cast on 48 sts and divide them on to 3 needles like this;

 needle #2 - 18 sts

 Needle #3 - 12 sts

-Place marker and joint stitches in a circle.
+Place a marker and joint stitches in a circle.
 Begin ribbing 1x1 by knit 1 purl 1 for about an inch.

-Then change to 6.5mm needle and knit every row for another inch or so.
+Then change to a 6.5mm needle and knit every row for another inch or so.
 Now you've work about 2 inches from a cast on.

 Next round (1st decrease round): *k4, k2tog; repeat from * to end of round.